acts-project/acts/docs/core/magnetic_field.md

 :::

-The class constructor accepts a single object of type configuration struct that contains the grid instance, a scale factor and optional conversion function for the lookup positions and the returned field values.
+The class constructor accepts a single configuration struct that contains the grid instance, a scale factor and optional conversion function for the lookup positions and the returned field values.